+DSCS II.
+No longer on orbit.
 DSCS III.
 The first launch of the more advanced Phase III satellites was in 1982.
-Nine are currently in orbit, with launches continuing until 2002.
-These satellites are nuclear hardened and can resist jamming.
-Phase III spacecraft are capable of providing flexible coverage and nulling in addition to the Phase II's capabilities.
+Ten are currently in orbit, with launches continuing until 2002.
+These satellites are nuclear hardened, can resist jamming, and are equipped with antennas capable of providing low-gain, Earth-field-of-view coverage and steerable, high-gain area coverage.